nancygjini/nancygjini/README.md

 # Nancy Gjini

 ## About Me
 I am currently pursuing a Master's in Applied Mathematics at TU Delft, where I specialize in Stochastics.
-I have over three years of experience as a Data Analyst within the risk management domain.
+I have over three years of experience as a data analyst within the risk management domain.

 My academic background includes a BSc in Econometrics and Operations Research and a BSc in Economics and Business Economics from Erasmus University Rotterdam.
 During my undergraduate studies, I focused on courses including Advanced Econometrics, Time Series Analysis, Markov Processes, and Simulation, which laid the foundation for my interest in data science and applied mathematics.